 Retail Store Liability

-If you or a family member has sustained serious injuries because of a dangerous or defective condition in a retail store, you may have a legal right to seek compensation.
-The Pembroke Pines retail store liability attorneys at Cohn & Smith can help residents of Pembroke Pines and the surrounding cities try to hold liable any parties that may be responsible for their injuries.
-We can investigate the details of your situation and craft a strategy tailored to your needs and goals.Seeking Compensation from a Negligent Retail Store
+If you or a family member has sustained serious injuries because of a dangerous or defective condition in a retail store, you may have a legal right to seek compensation by establishing retail store liability.
+The Pembroke Pines premises liability attorneys at Cohn & Smith can help residents of Pembroke Pines and the surrounding cities try to hold liable any parties that may be responsible for their injuries.
+We can investigate the details of your situation and craft a strategy tailored to your needs and goals.Seeking Compensation by Showing Retail Store Liability

 Customers in a retail store can expect these establishments to take reasonable care to maintain their property in a safe condition.
 Traditionally, the duty owed to someone who ventures onto another’s property is defined by the purpose of the visit, with a higher duty being owed to business invitees than to licensees or trespassers.
 The category of invitees includes customers in a store.
 In order to keep them free from avoidable risks of harm, a business must make regular inspections to identify property defects.
 If it finds them, it must repair them or warn customers of their presence.
 Failing to find and address a hazardous condition of which the store knew or should have known can expose it to liability through a personal injury claim.